 The chart below shows direct death rates (not including suicide deaths) from alcohol use disorders across the world.
-In 2016, Russia had the highest death rate with around 17 people per 100,000 individuals dying from alcoholism.
+In 2017, Belarus had the highest death rate with around 19 people per 100,000 individuals dying from alcoholism.
 For most countries this rate ranges from 1 to 5 deaths per 100,000 individuals.

-It's estimated that globally, around 175,000 people died directly from alcohol use disorders in 2016.
-The total estimated number of deaths by country from 1990-2016 are found here.
+It’s estimated that globally, around 185,000 people died directly from alcohol use disorders in 2017.
+The total estimated number of deaths by country from 1990 to 2017 are found here.

 Measuring the health impact by mortality alone fails to capture the impact that alcohol use disorders have on an individual’s wellbeing.
 The ‘disease burden‘ – measured in Disability-Adjusted Life Years (DALYs) – is a considers not only mortality, but also years lived with disability or health burden.
 The map below shows DALYs per 100,000 people which result from alcohol use disorders.

 DALY rates differentiated by age group can be found here.